mike-tutkowski/ms-cse/README.md

 To run the REST service from a command prompt:
 * Navigate to the folder that contains this README file.
-* On Windows, execute the following command: mvnw.cmd spring-boot:run
+* On Windows, execute the following command: mvnw.cmd spring-boot:run<br/>
   On Linux (including Mac OS X), execute the following command: ./mvnw spring-boot:run
-* Note: The first time you run this command, it may take longer than normal to execute as supporting software packages may need to be downloaded.
+* Note: The first time you run this command, it may take longer than normal to execute as supporting software packages may need to be downloaded.<br/>
+  Once you see the word "Spring" output in ASCII art (and a handful of INFO messages), the REST service is up and running.
 * Execute CTRL-C to terminate the REST service.

 ## Running the tests for the application

 To run the unit tests for the REST service from a command prompt:
 * Navigate to the folder that contains this README file.
-* On Windows, execute the following command: mvnw.cmd clean test On Linux (including Mac OS X), execute the following command: ./mvnw clean test
+* On Windows, execute the following command: mvnw.cmd clean test<br/>
+  On Linux (including Mac OS X), execute the following command: ./mvnw clean test
 * Note: The first time you run this command, it may take longer than normal to execute as supporting software packages may need to be downloaded.